RemiZlatinis/service_status_indicator_api/README.md

 ## Credits

-The Service Status Indicator API was created by Apostolos Zlatinis and is licensed under the [License] license.
+The Service Status Indicator API was created by Apostolos Zlatinis and is licensed under the GPLv2 license.

 ## License

-This project is licensed under the [License] license.
-See the LICENSE.md file for details.
+This project is licensed under the GPLv2 license.
+See the [LICENSE.md](LICENSE.md) file for details.